op-amp/python-cheatsheets/py-Syntax.md

 ## Classes

+### Inheritance

+A **`class` statement** indicates a class definition.
+It consists of the following:

+- The `class` keyword
+- The class name
+- The parent class in a pair of round brackets
+- A colon
+- An indented block of code specifying its attributes

+Built-in types can be used as base classes for extension by the user.
+Most built-in operators can be redefined for class instances.

+### Constructors

+Class functions that begin with double underscore are called special functions.

+When a class defines an `__init__()` method, class instantiation automatically invokes `__init__()` for the newly-created class instance.

+### Docstrings

+There are also special attributes that begins with double underscores.

+For example, `__doc__` gives the docstring of that class.

+### The Self Parameter

+The first argument of a function in class must be the object itself, oftenly called `self`.
+It refers to the current instance of the class, and is used to access variable and method attributes that belongs to the class.

+### Object Deletion

+A **`del` statement** deletes objects or properties on objects.

 ## Modules

 Each python program is a module.
 Usually the module name is just the file name omitting the `.py` suffix.